stachmatzidou/BookWorm/README.md

 # BookWorm

 <!-- ## Overview -->
-An application created by a book lover (aka a bookworm), so that all book lovers can keep track of their private libraries in a fun and easy manner
+An application created by a book lover (aka a bookworm), so that all book lovers can keep track of their private libraries in a fun and easy manner.
-It was created using the MERN stack: React for the FrontEnd, Node.js & Express.js for the BackEnd and MongoDB for the database
+It was created using the MERN stack: React for the FrontEnd, Node.js & Express.js for the BackEnd and MongoDB for the database.

+The app uses the [Google Books API](https://developers.google.com/books) to fetch information whenever the user uses the scanner to scan the book's ISBN code.

 <!-- ## Description -->